Most Scouts are taking a break from school right now, but Scouting doesn’t take summers off.

-A Scout who is currently registered and has not been removed from his unit because of disciplinary reasons should not be penalized because his unit is inactive during the summer months.
+A Scout who is currently registered and has not been removed from their unit because of disciplinary reasons should not be penalized because their unit is inactive during the summer months.

 Requirements completed for merit badges and ranks must be counted.

-If he holds a position of responsibility during the time his unit is not active, he cannot be penalized, and his time must be counted.
+If they hold a position of responsibility during the time their unit is not active, they cannot be penalized, and their time must be counted.

 As with all service hours for Second Class, Star and Life, they must be approved by the unit leader.

-If service hours are to be performed during the months the unit is not active, the unit leader should not disapprove otherwise valid service and prevent the Scout from completing his requirements.
+If service hours are to be performed during the months the unit is not active, the unit leader should not disapprove otherwise valid service and prevent the Scout from completing their requirements.